froukje/datamapu/content/posts/classical_ml/gradient_boosting_classification.md

 ## Gradient Boosting in Python

 To perform gradient boosting for classification in Python, we can use [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html).
 The *GradientBoostingClassifer* method can be used for binary and multiple classification tasks.
 The weak learners in sklearn are Decision Trees and cannot be changed.
-Let's consider a simple dataset, consiting of 10 data samples.
+Let's consider a simple dataset, consisting of 10 data samples.
 It is the same dataset we use in [Decision Trees for Classification - Example]({{< ref "decision_tree_classification_example">}}).

 ![gradient boosting class data](/images/gradient_boosting/gb_class_data.png) *Dataset considered in this example*

-In Python we can read this data as a pandas dataframe.
+In Python we can read this data into a pandas dataframe.

 ```Python
 import pandas as pd